-- J{7.1} The recovery target for construction, demolition and excavation waste for the Tees Valley is 80% (Tees Valley Joint Minerals and Waste Core Strategy Development Plan Documents, 2011).
-If this recovery/ recycling rate was achieved in the construction phase of the proposed development, the total construction waste to landfill (104,069 tonnes) for the entire construction period would reduce to 20,814 tonnes.
-This equates to 4,163 tonnes per year based on the worst-case scenario of a 5-year construction period. - J{7.2} The Tees Valley Joint Waste Management Strategy 2020-2035 states that the region has in place a 60% recycling target for municipal solid waste and commercial and industrial wastes by 2030.
-If this recycling rate was applied to the municipal solid waste expected to arise from construction workers within the proposed development (1,883 tonnes per year), municipal solid waste to landfill would reduce to 753 tonnes per year. - J{7.3} Therefore, the total waste to landfill during the construction phase would equate to 4,916 tonnes per year and equate to 0.0002 % of regional landfill capacity. - J{7.4} As demolition works are expected to take place prior to construction works starting, the annual impact has been considered separately to construction waste arisings per year.
-If the same recovery rate was applied to demolition waste (60,000 tonnes), it would reduce demolition waste sent to landfill to 12,000 tonnes, therefore decreasing the impact to landfill capacity to 0.0005%. - J{7.5} Excavation material is expected to have a 0% impact on landfill capacity as the proposed development will aim to be cut and fill neutral, as intended to be included within the early stages of design.
-However, in the event that material is classified as hazardous, following testing, it will be disposed of a licenced hazardous waste facility (Highfield Teesport 3 landfill site), which would increase the impact on landfill capacity slightly.
-Any surplus or unsuitable material will be captured by the Definition of Waste: Development Industry Code of Practice to be reused within the wider STDC site or another nearby development.
-This can include reuse of contaminated materials on the site of origin, or treatment at a licenced facility and subsequent transfer to be used within another part of the STDC site or another nearby development, and still avoid waste to landfill. - J{7.6} Therefore, residual effects of the construction phase of the proposed development would be neutral or slight which is not considered significant. - J7.7 The Profile of the UK Mineral Products Industry (2018) by the Mineral Products Association indicates that in 2018, recycled and secondary materials formed 30% of the total material consumption in the UK for that year.
-Using this as a guideline, and assuming 30% of construction materials required for the proposed development are recycled/secondary, the quantity of primary material required would reduce to 203,212 tonnes per year of construction.
-This equates to 2.3% of regional material availability, and therefore residual effects would remain as negligible or nil (not significant).
+- M{7.1} The recovery target for construction and excavation waste for the Tees Valley is 80% (Tees Valley Joint Minerals and Waste Core Strategy Development Plan Documents, 2011) (Ref 18).
+If this recovery/ recycling rate was achieved in the construction phase of the proposed development, via the implementation of the mitigation measures outlined in Section M6.0 above, the total construction waste to landfill (44,235 tonnes) for the entire construction period would reduce to 8,847 tonnes.
+This equates to 804 tonnes per year based on the worst-case scenario of a 11-year construction period. - M7.2 The Tees Valley Joint Waste Management Strategy 2020-2035 states that the region has in place a 60% recycling target for municipal solid waste and commercial and industrial wastes by 2030.
+If this recycling rate was applied to the municipal solid waste expected to arise from construction workers within the proposed development (591.3 tonnes per year), municipal solid waste to landfill would reduce to 236.52 tonnes per year. - M{7.3} Therefore, the total waste to landfill during the construction phase would equate to 1,041 tonnes per year and equate to 0.004 % of regional landfill capacity. - M{7.4} Excavation material is expected to have a 0% impact on landfill capacity as the proposed development will aim to be cut and fill neutral within the wider Teesworks area, as intended to be included within the early stages of design. - M{7.5} The earthworks balance assumes the reuse of the bulk of the waste within the CLE31 landfill.
+Non recoverable materials from the CLE31 landfill, will go to existing waste management facilities (such as Highfield landfill sites). - M7.6 However, in the event that material is classified as hazardous, following testing, it will be disposed of at a licenced hazardous waste facility such as Teesport 3 Highfield landfill site, which would increase the impact on landfill capacity slightly.
+Any surplus or unsuitable material will be captured by the Definition of Waste: Development Industry Code of Practice to be reused within the wider Teesworks area or another nearby development. - M{7.7} Therefore, residual effects of the construction phase of the proposed development would be Negligible Adverse impact (Not Significant).
+Whilst mitigation will reduce any effects, the overall significance of these effects would not change.

+M{7.8} The Profile of the UK Mineral Products Industry (2018) (Ref 24) by the Mineral Products Association indicates that in 2018, recycled and secondary materials formed 30% of the total material consumption in the UK for that year.
+Using this as a target, as set out in Section 6.0, and assuming 30% of construction materials required for the proposed development are recycled/ secondary, the quantity of primary material required would reduce to 37,060 tonnes per year of construction.
+This equates to 0.43% of regional material availability, and therefore residual effects would remain as Negligible Adverse impact (Not Significant).